TheWiseCoder/Dynworks/dynvector_benchmark/README.md

 % create counter 'loop', and initialize it to 0 counter_create(loop), repeat,
-    % retrieve Value from counter
+    % unify Index with value from counter counter_value(loop, Index)
-    counter_value(loop, Index)
     % retrieve Value from DynvectorId at Index dynvector_value(DynvectorId, Index, Value),